nginxinc/nginx-gateway-fabric/docs/developer/quickstart.md

 ## Update NJS module ConfigMaps

-If you have made changes to the [NJS module code](/internal/mode/static/nginx/modules/README.md), run the following make command from the project's root directory to update the ConfigMap yaml:
+To update the NJS ConfigMap yaml, run the following make command from the project's root directory:

 ```shell
 make generate-njs-yaml